 There aren’t a lot of steps or exotic ingredients.
 Just combine everything—edamame, white beans for creaminess, olive oil for healthy fat, and lemon, garlic, and smoked paprika for kick—in a food processor, then and blend until smooth.

 This healthy Edamame Dip couldn’t be easier to make or more flavorful.

 Store this Lemon-Garlic Edamame Dip in your refrigerator for a quick meal on a busy day or serve it at your next party.
 Either way, you are going to love it!

-- Add edamame, beans, lemon, olive oil, salt, and paprika to food processor, as well as 1/4 cup water.
+Add edamame, beans, lemon juice, olive oil, salt, and paprika to food processor, as well as 1/4 cup water.

-- Season to taste with additional salt, if necessary.
+Season to taste with additional salt, if desired.

 If your food processor is small, I'd recommend preparing the dip in two batches.
 It will be easier to blend and get smoother.